Seeds

 Siberian Elm Ulmus Pumilla - one of the fastest growers.
 Deciduous

-Forsythia Beatrix Ferrand - Yellow spring flowers.
+Forsythia - Yellow spring flowers.
 Deciduous

-Hedge or fence?
+Hedge or Fence?

 Advantages of a hedge